mgeekin/asma.mgeek.in/contact.md

 order: 6
 ---
 Sorry, but we are not running regular classes.
-But you may join us at [t.me/archanaschoolofmusicandarts](https://t.me/archanaschoolofmusicandarts)
+But you may join us at [t.me/archanaschoolofmusicandarts](https://t.me/archanaschoolofmusicandarts) for updates.

 PM at [prateekrajgautam](https://t.me/prateekrajgautam)